 Familiarise yourself with Horisumi, his history, his work, and his studio.
 You must be passionate about being a traditionalist Japanese style tattoo Deshi and have the strength to serve the studio and its artists.

-If you are just looking to learn ‘how to tattoo’ this is not the position for you.
+If you are just looking to learn ‘how to tattoo’ this is not the position for you, if you already tattooing unprofessionally and are looking to up-skill yourself, this is definitely not a position for you.

-If accepted as an apprentice/Deshi please bear in mind it is a minimum 5 year commitment to Horisumi and the studio, 5 days a week, 10 hours a day.
+If accepted as an apprentice/Deshi please bear in mind it is a minimum 3-5 year commitment to Horisumi and the studio depending on the pathway you take, 5/6 days a week, 10 hours a day.
 There is payment involved but they are apprentice wages tipped out from the artists you will be assisting.
-After 5 years of dedicated work (if you fulfil your duties and stay the course) you will be a professional, accomplished Japanese style tattoo artist with a full body of knowledge, a portfolio and you will be ready to tattoo anywhere in the world as a respected tattooer or stay on at the studio as a full time artist.
+After years of dedicated work (if you fulfil your duties and stay the course) you will be a professional, accomplished (Japanese style) tattoo artist with a full body of knowledge, a portfolio and you will be ready to tattoo anywhere in the world as a respected tattooer or stay on at the studio as a full time artist.
 If you stay honourable and loyal you will forever be part of the Horisumi Family Legacy.

 Honour, loyalty, devotion, service, integrity and full commitment are required.

-To be considered for the position please write a handwritten letter on paper telling Horisumi about yourself, why you want to tattoo and what you want and expect from tattooing, be as honest as possible.
-Please include a recent photo of yourself and you may include some drawings or other art mediums in the letter if you like, put it all in an envelope and post it to the address below, do not drop it off in person.
-Pay attention to the the proper instructions for application.
+To be considered for the position please write a handwritten letter on paper telling Horisumi about yourself, why you want to tattoo and what you want and expect from tattooing, be as honest as possible, don’t tell what you think I want to hear.
+Please include a recent photo of yourself and you may include some drawings or other art mediums in the letter if you like, put it all in an envelope and post it to the address below, do not drop it off in person, do not scan it and email, do not drop it off to my mailbox please….
+Pay attention to the the proper instructions outlined here for the application process.

 please post your completed application package to: